A Detailed Travel Guide + TOP Things to do in San Miguel de Allende, Mexico

 By chaos, I mean you'll be walking down a lovely cobblestoned street complete with azalea-covered walls, turn the corner, and bam...there's a tangle of about 500 wires and electricity cables.

 First things first…where is San Miguel de Allende?
-San Miguel de Allende is located in the Bajio mountains in Guanajuato, Mexico (think central Mexico).
-This colorful mountain town is 170 miles northwest of Mexico City making it a popular getaway for locals.
+SMA is located in the Bajio mountains in Guanajuato, Mexico (think central Mexico).
+This colorful mountain town is 170 miles northwest of Mexico City, making it a popular getaway for locals.

 The location is a nice change from the typical oceanside resorts most tourists come to Mexico for.
 San Miguel de Allende is perfect if you've done the typical Mexico beach vacation and are looking for something different, unique, and filled with personality.

-San Miguel de Allende became a UNESCO World Heritage Site in 2008 and has been gaining popularity ever since.
-The city was voted #1 city in the world by Travel and Leisure's World Best Awards two years in a row.
-2017 and 2018.
+SMA became a UNESCO World Heritage Site in 2008 and has been growing in popularity ever since.
+The city was voted the #1 city in the world by Travel and Leisure's World's Best Awards two years in a row, 2017 and 2018.
 This has brought an influx of American visitors.

-The city has a large ex-pat community consisting mainly of Americans, Europeans, and Canadians.
+The city has a large expat community consisting mainly of Americans, Europeans, and Canadians.
 Because of this, English (or at least basic English) is pretty standard in restaurants, shops, and hotels.

 The walkable Centro (city center), colorful buildings, cobblestoned streets, picturesque rooftop restaurants, lively markets, art galleries, and temperate mountain weather have made this a favorite destination for visitors around the globe.